 Nestled in the foothills of the Blue Mountains in northern Berks County, the 357 spacious sites of this Pennsylvania Dutch Country RV resort are thoughtfully interspersed within 87 acres of one of nature's most beautiful settings.
-Whether you come for a few weeks, stay for the entire season, or can only break away for a weekend, camping time is leisure time so we are committed to making your vacation the best it can possibly be.
+Whether you come for a few weeks, stay for the entire season, or can only break away for a weekend, camping time is leisure time so we are committed to making your vacation the best it can possibly be at this Appalachian Campground.

 Appalachian RV Resort offers spacious RV sites, ranging from 50' super pull-thru sites to 45' back-in sites overlooking our beautiful fishing pond to 25' wooded sites.
 This RV resort in Pennsylvania Dutch Country has something for everyone.
 No RV?
 No problem!
 We have tent sites, camping cabins, and cottages to choose from.